 A New Hospital—for Children Only

 Already recognized as one of the finest pediatric hospitals in the nation, Golisano Children's Hospital cares for nearly 75,000 children each year from across New York State and beyond.
 A $20 million gift from philanthropist B. Thomas Golisano has catalyzed plans to construct a stand-alone children's hospital—the largest capital project in the University's history.
 The new hospital will provide a world-class setting for transforming how our medical teams are able to care for infants, children, and adolescents.
 The $145 million project will include a 60-bed neonatal intensive care unit, pediatric imaging, and 52 private patient rooms.
 Click here for more information and to take a virtual tour of the new building.

 Cancer Research and Care

 Rochester scientists continue to be leaders in caring for cancer patients and searching for cures.
 Our vision, in collaboration with Roswell Park Cancer Institute, is to create a powerhouse consortium for cancer research and treatment.
-Priority investments through The Meliora Challenge include expanding the James P. Wilmot Cancer Center into a truly comprehensive cancer hospital and enhancing research efforts in several areas, including our nationally recognized lymphoma program.
+Priority investments through The Meliora Challenge have included the expansion of the James P. Wilmot Cancer Center into a truly comprehensive cancer hospital and enhancing research efforts in several areas, including our nationally recognized lymphoma program.
 We also will develop a national model of care and support for patients and their families.

 Cardiology Research and Care